aeberbach/aeberbach.github.io/_posts/2016-04-13-minipulse.markdown

 **Step 3**

 Now starts the analogue stuff so I'm out of my comfort zone.
 I picked up a 470nF capacitor instead of the 47nF here, my only component mistake - I just don't do enough electronics to read "473J100" without having to stop and think.
 When that was fixed the test showed I was very close to the expected result - at least close enough to go on.
-I suspect the 1000uF capacitor is not actually 1000uF, so I will come back and check that.

 <figure>
 <img src="{{ site.baseurl }}/assets/minipulse/Step3/tx-oscillator.jpg?raw=true">